gurpreet2301/ACENET_Summer_School_MPI/_episodes/07-reduction.md

 title: "Reduction"
 teaching: 15
 exercises: 10
+questions:
+- What is the smart way to do global sums and the like in MPI?
+objectives:
+- Write code to global minimum, mean (from sum), and maximum with basic functions
+- Do the same with higher-level functions and compare
 keypoints:
-- "Collective operations involve **all** processes in the communicator."
+- Collective operations involve all processes in the communicator.
+- Functions: MPI_Reduce, MPI_AllReduce
+- Types: MPI_FLOAT (C), MPI_REAL (Ftn)
+- Constants: MPI_MIN, MPI_MAX, MPI_SUM
 ---

 ## Min, Mean, Max of numbers